pacioos/metadata-stylist/README.md

   called from an alternative URL pattern such as (in our usage): http://pacioos/metadata/[datasetid].[html|xml|txt].
 This file must reside in the top folder (e.g. "metadata" in the above example).

+###Acknowledgements:

+* Thanks to NOAA NGDC for these helper XSLTs which have been used and redistributed with their permission:
+  * xslt/iso2fgdc.xsl (Anna Milan)
+  * xslt/utils/printFormatted.xsl, printTextLines.xsl (Richard Fozzard)